GrigorPenev/core/tutorials/guides/02_core/02_react/react.md

 #### Enable the Application Management API

-Glue42 enable the newly created **Stock Details** app and enable the Application Management API by passing `appManager: true` and the name of the application (as defined in the `glue.config.json` file) in the configuration object for the Glue42 library.
+Go to the `index.js` file of the newly created **Stock Details** app.
+Enable the Application Management API by passing `appManager: true` and the name of the application (as defined in the `glue.config.json` file) in the configuration object for the Glue42 library.
 Also, add all imports from the example below, remove the `App` import and replace the `<App />` component with `<StockDetails />`:

 ```javascript
 import GlueWeb from "@glue42/web";